Izat1966/Myrepoitories/README.md

 # Myrepoitories
-Hre the solution of 4 problems
+Here the solution of 4 problems